djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/README.md

 ### But we already have a filtered exhaust?

 Yup, but aside from being one-pass, regular mesh carbon filters mainly consists of...mesh.
-And active carbon sprinkle - miniscule amounts.
-They're not meant to be used 24/7 in a 3d printer, as continuous air flow depletes carbon binding capacity.
-Its not that the carbon select just to bind toxic stuff, just running regular household air through a mesh filter will still depete it in weeks.
-Keeping a carbon filter exposed to air depletes the filter too.
-Friggin everything depletes carbon filters.
-But if you change the filters every week and are okay with limited filtering capacity, the standard stuff is good too!
+And active carbon sprinkle - miniscule amounts, not meant to be used 24/7 in a 3d printer. <BR><BR>

+Just running regular  air through a mesh filter will still depete it in weeks (carbon can't opt to just bind the nasty stuff).
+Just having a carbon filter exposed to air deplete the filter too.
+Friggin' everything depletes carbon filters.<BR>
+But if you change the filters every week and are okay with limited filtering capacity, the standard stuff is good too!<BR><BR>

-The Nevermore has more than a kilo, or two pounds, of active carbon.
+<b>The Nevermore</B> has more than a <i>kilo</i>, or two pounds, of active carbon.
 Not single-digit grams.
-And its sealed off from the surroundings; when its not running, its not depleting.
+And its sealed off from the surroundings, so when its not running, its not depleting.
 And when is does run, it has alot of VOC binding capacity!
-About five hundred times more.
-This is the filter for the low maintenence crowd, who still want to be safe.
+About five hundred times more. <BR><BR>

+This is the filter for the low maintenence crowd (who still want to be safe).

 ### I've worked with plastics, and I'm fine!